 - The composition of new works.
 A precondition is that the new pieces are premiered at a nationally renowned festival and/or as part of a series of concerts.
 Applications for such a work grant are usually submitted by the event organiser;

 - the production of recordings (e.g. CD etc.) in the areas jazz and pop music.
-This includes the creation of a new repertoire, recording at a studio, mastering and international promotion.
-The label concerned must be able to ensure international distribution.
+This includes the creation of a new repertoire, recording, as well as international distribution and promotion.
 No support is granted for first-time productions (i.e. without prior CDs or other sound carrier recordings).
-Applications for such a work grant can be submitted by the label or the musicians involved.
-The financial contribution is remitted partly to the musicians, partly to the label for international distribution;
+Applications for such a work grant can be submitted by musicians or labels.
+The financial contribution is remitted partly to the musicians, partly to the label for international promotion work;

 - productions in the field of music theatre.
-Contributions can be granted to productions by independent music theatre ensembles from Switzerland and to co-productions by Swiss and foreign ensembles.
-A condition for support is that several performance dates at at least two transregionally recognised venues have been confirmed, and that at least one of these venues is in Switzerland.
+Contributions can be granted to independent music theatre productions from Switzerland and to co-productions by Swiss and foreign music theatre ensembles.
+A condition for support is that several performance dates at least two transregionally recognised venues have been confirmed, and that at least one of these venues is in Switzerland.

 2.2 Project contributions

 - cross-regionally renowned festivals or concert series where Swiss compositions are world-premiered;

 - organisers of Swiss music events that place great emphasis on exchange between the linguistic regions of Switzerland in their programme.

 2.2.2 Events abroad